DINESH8675/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

-BizCardX-Extracting Business Card Data with OCR
+BizCardX-Extracting Business Card Data with OCR\n

 Bizcard Extraction is a Python application built with Streamlit, EasyOCR, OpenCV, regex function, and MySQL database.